Hyperbaric Oxygen Therapy in Toronto | Canada Hyperbarics Skip to main content

 Judy Dan Centre (North York)

 1333 Sheppard Avenue East.
-Don Mills subway (Line 4) is a 5-minute drive.
+Don Mills station (Line 4) is the nearest subway, a short bus ride or taxi from the clinic.
 Free on-site parking.

 Conditions Commonly Treated